Adaptive Framework for Failure-Aware Protocols in Fusion-Based Graph-State Generation: Introduction

 In this work, we focus on fusion measurements in an all-photonic architecture where we build arbitrary graph states by sequentially fusing small initial resource states (c.f.
 Fig.~\ref{fig:overview}): At each step we swap qubits and apply a fusion measurement on two adjacent qubits.
 Based on the fusion outcome, we may then need to add new resource states and again swap qubits and fuse until we have created the desired target graph state.
 This process of graph state generation can be captured by so-called \textit{fusion networks} which give a configuration of resource states and fusions to reach a target graph state~\cite{bartolucci_fusion-based_2021,lee_graph-theoretical_2023}.
-In the past years, there has been surge of effort to optimize graph state generation protocols in hardware agnostic ways~\cite{lee_graph-theoretical_2023} and on hardware specific emitter schemes involving fusion networks~\cite{wein2024minimizing,hilaire2023near,takou2025optimization}.
+In the past years, there has been a surge of effort to optimize graph state generation protocols for photonic architectures including compilation towards fusion networks~\cite{lee_graph-theoretical_2023,Zhang_2023,zilk_compiler_2022} and towards hardware specific emitter schemes~\cite{wein2024minimizing,hilaire2023near,takou2025optimization}.
 These proposals rely on repeat-until-success schemes with or without redundantly encoded qubits.
-In other words, if a fusion fails, either the entire graph state generation is repeated or another photon of the redundantly encoded qubit is used to repeat the fusion.
+In other words, if a fusion fails, either the graph states involved in the fusion are built up anew from the beginning or another photon of the redundantly encoded qubit is used to repeat the fusion.

 Here we investigate an {\it adaptive} approach on graph state generation protocols: After a failed fusion we reconfigure the network by incorporating new resource states as well as parts of the already existing graph state.
 We characterize fusion networks by relating fusions to graph-theoretic minor relations and derive procedures to generate fusion networks for arbitrary graphs using either Type-I or Type-II fusion and linear cluster resource states.
 We then give adaptive protocols to build graph states from fusion networks with strategies to rebuild networks under fusion failure.
 To evaluate the efficiency of such protocols, we view fusion success and failure probabilities in the language of finite Markov processes.
 This allows us to capture the expected number of fusion attempts until successful graph state generation in terms of the {\it mean first passage time} (MFPT).
 We set up a scheme to calculate the MFPT from the Markov process and provide algorithms to reduce this time for arbitrary graph states when using our protocols including the search for less costly locally equivalent graph states and optimizing the order in which fusions are applied.